Power is celebrating its 20th

 Growing Power's projects fall into three essential areas:

 Grow - Projects and Growing Methods - Growing Power demonstrates our easy to replicate growing methods through on-site workshops and hands-on demonstrations.
 We have farms in Milwaukee and Merton, Wisconsin, and in Chicago, Illinois.
-Growing Power has also established satellite-training sites in Arkansas, Colorado, Fort Valley State Univerisity in Georgia, East Point Georgia, Indiana, Louisiana, Michigan, Minnesota, Mississippi, New York, Ohio.
+Growing Power has also established satellite-training sites in Arkansas, Colorado, Fort Valley State Univerisity in Georgia, East Point in Georgia, Indiana, Louisiana, Michigan, Minnesota, Mississippi, New York, Ohio.

 Bloom - Education and Technical Assistance - Growing Power's educates folks through local, national, and international outreach for farmers and communities.
 We also run multiple youth programs, have an active volunteer base, and actively work on policy initiatives regarding agriculture.